apache/airflow/README.md

 ## Semantic versioning

-As of Airflow 2.0.0, airflow supports strict [SemVer](https://semver.org/) approach for all packages released.
+As of Airflow 2.0.0, we support strict [SemVer](https://semver.org/) approach for all packages released.

 There are few specific rules that we agreed to, that define details of versioning of the different
 packages: